Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

 \section{Personalized Driving Benchmark}

 We introduce \textbf{Person2Drive}, a benchmark for exploring personalized E2E-AD, which emphasizes the fidelity and consistency of \textbf{human driving styles}.
 It comprises an open-source system for collecting multi-modal personalized driving data, a fully annotated dataset with driver identity labels, interpretable driving style evaluation, and a personalized driving style adaptation method for efficient imitation and transfer of individual driving behaviors.
-Building upon these, we establish a comprehensive benchmark for personalized E2E-AD, as illustrated in Figure~\ref{fig:framework}.
+The overall framework is illustrated in Figure~\ref{fig:framework}.